Shared local state

 Start the daemon and embedded control center so the queue keeps moving while status, retries, and sessions stay visible.

-maestro runStart with install and quickstart, then use the docs to supervise the loop, tune its behavior, or debug it when something drifts.
+maestro runStart with install and quickstart, then use the docs to supervise Codex, tune its behavior, or debug it when something drifts.

-Get from install to a live local loop, then learn what keeps running after the initial handoff.
+Get from install to a live Codex loop, then learn what keeps running after the initial handoff.

-Tune how much autonomy Maestro gets, how it retries, and which guardrails stay in place.
+Tune how much autonomy Maestro gives Codex, how it retries, and which guardrails stay in place.

 Check queue health, inspect live runs, and debug the daemon without guessing what happened.